djangify/news/README.md

 # Djangify News Aggregator

+I decided to build a news aggregator using Django and Django Rest Framework to collate all the different newsletters and youtube channels I reguarly read.
+So now, rather than have a ton of emails in my inbox I can visit the site and read the latest news.

+You can visit the site here: [djangify news](https://news.djangify.com)

-A modern, responsive news aggregator application built with Django and Python that automatically collects and displays content from various RSS feeds across different technology categories.
+This is a modern, responsive news aggregator application built with Django and Python that automatically collects and displays content from various RSS feeds across different technology categories.

 ![djangify news site](https://raw.githubusercontent.com/djangify/news/main/news.djangify.png)